krypdkat/AmoveoMinerMan/README.md

 pool_URL <required>
 flag <optional>
 ```
-### deviceconfig.txt (we recommend you run AmoveoMinerMan 2 instead of editing this file manually)
+### deviceconfig.txt (we recommend you should let AmoveoMinerMan generates the config file)
 ```
 number of device
 device_id_0 intensity_rate